beercss/beercss/docs/SLIDER.md

 # Slider

-Sliders allow users to make selections from a range of values.
-There are two types of sliders: continuous and discrete.
+Sliders let users make selections from a range of values.
 Default range is 0-100.

 ## Element